 What specific areas should I be looking at when risk assessing employees?

 As well as the areas of your workplace that might be considered as high-risk for health and safety, there are also a number of people-based aspects that you need to consider.
-Common activities include: employees driving for work-related purposes (outside of the daily commute); lone working and home working; employees traveling overseas on business; Managing work-related stress; pregnant and returning mothers; staff members with special needs; employees who are new to their job, and those using display screen equipment.
+Common activities include: employees driving for work-related purposes (outside of the daily commute); lone working and home working; employees travelling overseas on business; pregnant and returning mothers; staff members with special needs; employees who are new to their job, and those using display screen equipment.
 In all these cases, you should be confident that you have taken a ‘Plan, Do, Check, Act’ approach:2

 - Plan: set out how you are going to assess and manage risks

 - Do: Prioritise risks, and train your staff to manage them